-The District issued a new five-year bond with a principal amount of \$452,435 in November 2015 to finance the purchase of school buses.
+The District issued a new five-year bond with a principal amount of \$557,293 in April 2017 to finance the purchase of school buses.
 The voters of the district authorized the purchase during the annual vote held May 2016.
-The District also issued a \$34,924,795 BAN in April 2016.
-In addition to this BAN, the District permanently borrowed \$10,075,205 in funds related to the completion and permanent financing for Phase A of the above mentioned Capital Project.
-It is expected that permanent borrowing for Phase B will take place in 2016-17 and Phase C the following year as the projected will be completed.
+The District also issued a two BANS, a short-term BAN of \$26,200,000 and a 1-year BAN of \$11,909,795 in March of 2017 related to the \$48.2 million Capital Project referenced above.
+The short-term BAN of \$26,200,000 was then permanently financed through DASNY in June of 2017.
+Doing this long-term borrowing through DASNY resulted in a lower local share for the district and thus a lower cost to the tax payers.
+It is expected that permanent borrowing for the final phase of the project will take place in 2017-18.

-The Mohonasen School District has a bond rating of Aa3 with an underlying rating of A1.
+The Mohonasen School District received a bond rating of Aa3 in 2016-17, which is consistent with prior years.
 The amount of general obligation debt a school district may issue is limited to 10 percent of its total assessed valuation, pursuant to Section 104.00 of the Local Finance Law.
-The current debt obligation of the district is approximately \$26.9 million dollars as of June 30, 2016, which is well within the stipulated limitation of approximately \$142 million (10% of total assessed value).
+The current debt obligation of the district is approximately \$48.8 million dollars as of June 30, 2017, which is well within the stipulated limitation of approximately \$144 million (10% of total assessed value).